bely-lab/My-Portfolio/README.md

 # My Portfolio
-This is my you can check https://lucent-lebkuchen-2a31f0.netlify.app/
+This is my portfolio you can check https://lucent-lebkuchen-2a31f0.netlify.app/